0phoff/pgpd/_sources/notes/01-start.rst.txt

 DataFrame
 ~~~~~~~~~
-While all PyGEOS functions are available on Series, some are made available on the DataFrame as well.
+While all Shapely functions are available on Series, some are made available on the DataFrame as well.
-The functions that are available on DataFrames are those that have a 1-to-1 mapping (create one output for each geometry in the column), or those that have a fixed number of outputs for the entire geos column.
+The functions that are available on DataFrames are those that have a 1-to-1 mapping (create one output for each geometry in the column),
+or those that have a fixed number of outputs for the entire geos column.

 .. code-block:: python